hectorm/docker-xubuntu/README.md

 > **Important:** some software (like Firefox) need the shared memory to be increased, if you encounter any problem related to this you may use the `--shm-size` option.

-> **Important:** enabling VirtualGL support requires the `--privileged` option and the X server required for VirtualGL will conflict with the host X server.

 ## Environment variables

 * `UNPRIVILEGED_USER_UID`: unprivileged user UID (`1000` by default).